AdamAubs/weather_app/README.md

 A lightweight web application that provides a 7-day weather forecast for any location worldwide.

+You can view the live version of the app here: [Weather App](https://adamaubs.github.io/weather_app/)

 ## Features

 - Retrieve the 7-day weather forecast for any inputted location.